 I received a Masters Degree in Social Work from the University of Toronto in Canada and a Bachelors Degree in Social Welfare from the University of Washington.

-I have been a counselor and therapist for over twenty years.
+I have been a counselor and therapist for over twenty-five years.

 I specialize in counseling individuals with emotional problems such as stress, depression and anxiety.
 I also work with people experiencing life transitions like marriage, divorce, new babies, career transitions, grief and loss and difficulties at work.